Srishti8827/gograb_todo/README.md

 Validation and Error Handling: Implementing form validation (e.g., preventing empty task or group names) and providing feedback to the user in case of errors (such as database failures) helped enhance the user experience and ensure data consistency.

 __Conclusion__
-The Go-Grab TODO App is a simple yet powerful tool for managing tasks efficiently.
+The TODO App is a simple yet powerful tool for managing tasks efficiently.
 It uses SQLite for local storage to ensure persistence, even when offline, and provides a clean, user-friendly interface.
 Through thoughtful design and careful state management, the app ensures that users can keep track of their tasks easily.